nhoizey/nicolas-hoizey.com/src/notes/2023/11/02/1/index.md

 Do you think any other statistics could be interesting?

 This is of course using #Eleventy 's collections and filters, based on photo data stored in Markdown files.

-Bar graphs are built with HTML and CSS thanks to @ffoodd@mamot.fr 's Chaarts: <https://ffoodd.github.io/chaarts/>